Fiber — we know we need it, but even with all the high-fiber foods out there, most people are still deficient. Are you getting enough fiber?

-Nuts, seeds, potatoes, fruit with skin and green vegetables are a few examples of nutritious foods high in insoluble fiber.
+Nuts, seeds, potatoes, fruit with skin and green vegetables are a few examples of nutritious foods high in this beneficial fiber.

 The job of soluble fiber is much the same, however it creates a gel in the system by binding with fatty acids.
 Studies show that it prolongs stomach emptying to allow for better absorption of nutrients.